Fast Way to Backup Windows 7 to USB Drive [Free]

 Step 2.
 Name the backup task, the complete system file will be chose by default , and you should select your USB as the destination path.

-Tip: Another very useful feature named USB plug in (paid feature) at Schedule settings, click Schedule > General > USB plug in, and hit OK, it will backup files automatically to the USB drive once the USB is plugged in.
+- There's a very useful feature named USB plug in (paid feature) at Schedule Backup settings.
+It will backup files automatically to the USB drive once the USB is plugged in.

 Note: Before backup, please connect USB to your computer so as to make sure it can be detected.